bbauska/W3Cx-3of5/README.md

 Compared to HTML4, HTML5 introduced 13 new input types, covering most of the needs of  Web developers.
 HTML5 packages some of the "form best practices" in its specification.
 Web browsers providing native implementation give a boost in performance, and reduce the size of JavaScript embedded in complex Web pages.

-MDN's Web docs [article on <input> types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#%3Cinput%3E_types) lists all input types and highlights those that came with HTML5.
+MDN's Web docs [article on &lt;input&gt; types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#%3Cinput%3E_types) lists all input types and highlights those that came with HTML5.

 Now, let's play with some of these input types and attributes.